Department of Psychology

 Biography

-Godwin is a second-year doctoral student and a Research Assistant in the Culturally Responsive Measurement (CRèMe) Lab.
-He is interested in developing culturally specific psychological measures and adapting tests developed in other cultures to sufficiently meet the specific needs of various populations, especially Africans.
+Godwin is a fourth-year doctoral student.
+He is currently a Graduate Instructor for General Psychology.
+He is a member of the Culturally Responsive Measurement (CRèMe) Lab.
+Godwin is interested in developing culturally responsive psychological measures and adapting tests developed in other cultures to sufficiently meet the specific needs of various populations, especially Africans.
+He is also interested in the application of technological tools in cognitive and non-cognitive test development and administration.

 Godwin has worked on several projects involving developing and validating survey instruments, data collection (on-site and online), and analysis using SPSS and Process Macro.
 He aspires to adapt and re-validate frequently used psychological instruments in Nigerian cultural (research and practice) settings.
 Godwin's initial research areas were security consciousness and anti-social behavior tendency among young adults in southeastern Nigeria.